nicohman/raven/README.md

 + openbox(rc.xml)
 + script: An arbitrary executable file that will be run when this theme is loaded
 + pywal(an image file that will be used as the pywal base)
++ rofi(A rofi theme that will be copied to ~/.config/rofi/theme.rasi)

 If you place an i3 config named base\_i3 in ~/.config/raven, the contents of i3 for a theme will be appended to it instead of being run on their own.
 This allows you to have a central config for keyboard shortcuts, and have cosmetics only be stored in the theme.
 This also applies for a file named base\_rc.xml, for openbox.